 Hand-painted vitreous enamel pierced earrings

-.25 oz weight (approximately the weight of two U.S. dime and one U.S. penny)
+.10 oz. weight (approximately the weight of one U.S. dime)

 Vitreous enamel, also called porcelain enamel, is a material made by fusing powdered glass to a substrate by firing, usually between 750 and 850 °C (1,380 and 1,560 °F).
 The powder melts, flows, and then hardens to a smooth, durable vitreous coating.

 For the enamel to fuse properly to the copper and subsequent layers, there must be a counter enamel on the back of the work which is also glass.
 I generally use what is called a clear flux so the copper and elements will be seen since it is transparent.
 When fired all handmade enamel work can produce random marking which I do enjoy.
 The copper might appear to glow or be less iridescent.